Oklahoma Section 8 Housing

 • Other Factors: Other factors that may affect your eligibility for Section 8 housing in Oklahoma include credit history, rental history, and family size.

-It's important to note that meeting these eligibility criteria does not guarantee that you will receive a Section 8 voucher.
+Meeting these eligibility criteria does not guarantee that you will receive a Section 8 voucher.
 If the demand for vouchers exceeds the supply, you may be placed on a waiting list.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Oklahoma?